Are you wondering how to communicate boundaries and really be heard?

 To inform someone that they are crossing a boundary in a relationship can be quite a challenging task, right?
-So, learning how to communicate boundaries in a relationship is not only important but necessary.
+So, learning how to communicate boundaries in a relationship is not only difficult but incredibly necessary.

-Necessary because the only person hurting is you when you don’t communicate your boundaries.
+It’s necessary because the only person hurting is you, when you don’t communicate your boundaries.
 Effective communication is key.
 Communicating your thoughts in an honest but respectful way is healthier than avoiding the conversation completely.
 Don’t assume you know how the other person is feeling, even if you feel you know them very well.

 Are you making assumptions?

 Making assumptions creates a lot of misunderstandings in a relationship.
 Sometimes we are too quick to blame others for how we feel.
 Instead, take a moment and look at your situation objectively.
 Ask yourself, “Are my actions contributing to the situation”?

 Be honest with yourself and take responsibility for your actions only.
 It’s not your responsibility to take care of the other person’s feelings or communication.

 Each of us has the right to be treated with respect and fairness.
 When another is not willing to respect your personal boundaries, then as hard as it may be, there may come a time when you need to consider ending the relationship.